-Offshore debt can also be decided by another method called "macroprudential management of foreign debt" method, the calculation of which is more complicated.
+&lt;sup>1 Offshore debt can also be decided by another method called "macroprudential management of foreign debt" method, the calculation of which is more complicated.

-Registered capital contributions can be made in cash, as a lump sum, or in installments.
-However, locally obtained RMB cannot be injected as registered capital - it must be contributed from outside China by the overseas investor.
+Registered capital contributions can be made cash or in kind, as a lump sum, or in installments.
 The company's payment schedule for contributions must be specified in its Articles of Association, and once paid, the amount cannot be freely wired out again.